olimorris/hledger-forecast/README.md

 #### Transaction level

-In the example below, only the single transaction will be constrained by the end date and controlled via an additional start date:
+In the example below, only the single transaction will be constrained by the end date:

 ```yaml
 monthly: